opendatacube/datacube-core/docs/api/index.rst

 API Reference
 *************

-The following pages provide a full API reference for the ``datacube`` python library.
+The following pages provide a full API reference for the ``datacube`` Python library.

 .. toctree::